witchcraze/tetris/CONTRIBUTING.md

 If you have an idea for a new feature, please open an issue using the "Feature Request" template.
 Describe your idea clearly and explain why you think it would be a valuable addition to the project.

+## Development Tools

+To enhance your development experience, we recommend using the tools and configurations outlined in our [Developer Tools Guide](docs/05_TOOLS.md).

 ## Code of Conduct

 We adhere to a Code of Conduct to ensure a welcoming and inclusive environment for all contributors.
 Please review it before contributing.